BioBoost/object-oriented-programming-using-java/01_introduction_to_computer_programming/readme.md

 The computer interpreter performs the same function: it reads an instruction in one programming language, translates it into machine code, and then executes the machine code version.
 Once that instruction is out of the way it moves along to the next, performing exactly the same task, in much the same way that the interpreter of the Harry Potter novel would move on to the next line once the first has been related.
 Unlike compiled programs, at no point is a complete, discrete, machine code version of the program produced: at any point in time only a small number of instructions exist as machine code versions, and these will be removed from the computer's memory when they are no longer required.

 There are advantages for both types of software development.
 As a generalization, **compiled programs are faster to run but slower to develop**.
 Compiled programs often run faster because the computer only needs to execute the previously translated instructions.
 In interpreted languages, every time the program is run the computer also needs to translate each of the instructions.
 This translation causes a delay, slowing the execution of the program.
-On the other hand, interpreted languages are often written in a smaller time frame, because whole program does not need to be compiled each time a new feature is implemented.
+On the other hand, interpreted languages are often written in a smaller time frame, because the whole program does not need to be compiled each time a new feature is implemented.

 Below is an overview of the most important differences between a compiler and an interpreter.